 - Hamburger and Steak Heavy- Fewer roasts, more steak, more burger.

 The fee for slaughtering the animal is split equally among the quarters and customers pay for the butchering of their meat.
 Typically, it will cost $120-140/quarter for slaughter/butchering fees without any sausage or other value added services.

 Beef is available in ¼, ½ or full carcass portions on a first come, first serve basis.
 Please inquire through our ‘Contact Us‘ form.

 If we aren’t able to fulfill your order, but you’re interested in purchasing beef from us in the future, we would be happy to book you in early.

 Want to order some beef?
 Just fill out the contact us form indicating the amount you’d like along with any special instructions or questions.
 We will send you an email to confirm.
 Closer to the date we will follow up with instructions about submitting your cutting instructions.

 Due to lack of a freezer space, we cannot pick up and store your meat for you on the farm.
-We will arrange delivery in mid-December to central locations in Calgary, Red Deer and Edmonton.
+We will arrange delivery to central locations in Calgary, Red Deer and Edmonton.